airswap/airswap-about/technology/glossary.md

 # Peer-to-Contract (P2C) Swaps

-Peer-to-contract swaps are enabled by "automated market makers" (AMM), which determine price at time of execution based on a constant product formula.
+Peer-to-contract token swaps are enabled by on-chain "automated market makers" (AMM), which determine price during on-chain execution based on a constant product formula.
 These transactions are without intermediaries and involve one party depositing "liquidity" and another party later taking it.

 Makers in this case are "liquidity providers" who may make adjustments to their positions by depositing to and configuring the AMM.
 Takers simply execute a swap transaction on the AMM contract frontend often through an easy to use web app.